Winter 2025 Update from Tigger House

 We have wonderful news about Golden, Blinky and Butterfly, who arrived from Kabul in June and have been eagerly waiting for the right homes ever since.
 They stayed for many weeks with Andrew and Dan at Dude’s Dog House and Spa in northern Virginia, where they were treated like royalty by the loving staff, and introduced to many potential adopters.
 We are delighted to report that after much effort and dedication, all three dogs have now been adopted and are adjusting to life as American pets.
 Thank you so much to Denise in Orlando, Florida, who adopted our dear deaf Blinky, to Brittany and the Bowen family in northern Maryland, who adopted our sweet shy Golden, and to David, Maggie and Rusty in Takoma Park, who adopted our whirlwind girl Butterfly.
 Congratulations to all three families and their grateful new home companions!!!!

-To adopt an animal or find out more, please email us at kabulcritters@gmail.com
+To find out more, please email us at kabulcritters@gmail.com

 or call our US office at (703) 577- 4460.